thewca/worldcubeassociation.org/README.md

 ## Setup
 - Install [Vagrant](https://www.vagrantup.com/), which requires
   [VirtualBox](https://www.virtualbox.org/).
+- NOTE - This project currently uses git submodules, in order to pull in the results code, you need to run `git submodule update`.

 ## Run
 - `vagrant up` - Once the VM finishes intializing, the website will be accessible at [http://localhost:8080](http://localhost:8080).
+- `vagrant ssh -c /vagrant/setup_db_interactive.sh` - For now, seeding the database must be done manually. `/vagrant/setup_db_interactive.sh` will prompt you for your https://www.worldcubeassociation.org/results/admin/ credentials.
+  The plan is for these exports to eventually be publically available, and this manual step will not longer be required.

 ## TODO
 - There are 4 `*.template` files in the `webroot/results/` directory.